-The first point is that if you’re reading this article, you have already made a huge step.
+The first point is that if you’re reading this article, you have already made a huge step even if you haven’t hired a sales turnaround expert.
 That is, actually recognising your business is at risk and trying to do something about it.
 A lot of business owners bury their heads in the sand until it’s too late.
 Confronting this issue is going to be stressful as so much is on the line, but it’s essential if you want to give your business the very best chance.

 There are also legal issues that impact this topic, with directors of insolvent businesses that continue to trade and rack up further debts potentially liable for all or part of the company’s debts.
 But that warrants a post of its own.
 For now, we’ll concentrate on a few approaches you can take to dig your struggling company out of a financial hole…

 This is the single most important point in this whole post.
 If you can’t find the root of the problem, it’s going to be impossible to solve it.
 And unfortunately, finding the cause(s) of a failing business is a huge challenge in itself.